 For example, alcohol can eliminate common bacteria, such as E. coli, salmonella, and Staphylococcus aureus.
 Other bacteria, such as Enterococcus faecalis, are becoming more resistant to the effects of alcohol-based disinfectants.

-Alcohol has also been shown to kill viruses such as tuberculosis, herpes, hepatitis B, HIV, influenza, rhinoviruses, and coronaviruses, among others.
+Alcohol has also been shown to kill viruses such as herpes, hepatitis B, HIV, influenza, rhinoviruses, and coronaviruses, among others.

 When choosing an alcohol-based disinfectant, remember to look for a product with an alcohol content of at least 60 percent.